 Once you file your insurance claim, the insurance companies involved will investigate the crash.
 An investigation may involve returning to the scene, taking photographs, recreating the collision, interviewing eyewitnesses, gathering evidence from surveillance cameras or cell phone records, obtaining police reports, and studying medical records.

 How long your investigation takes depends on the facts of the case.
-Make sure you go to the doctor for any crash-related injuries right away, as the insurance company will look at this information to gauge how serious or painful your injuries might have been.
+Make sure you go to the doctor for any injuries right away, as the insurance company will look at this information to gauge how serious your injuries might have been.

 Identifying the Liable Party (or Parties)